-Small ship exploration is not the typical "cruise".
-With fewer passengers onboard, the crew is able to give you personal attention and detailed service.
-The naturalist guides are happy to answer questions in detail, and the small group size is more conducive to in-depth discussion during lectures or tours to explore the scenic shores.
+Small ship exploration is not the typical cruise experience.
+With fewer passengers, the crew is able to provide personal attention and detailed service.
+The naturalist guides on board are happy to answer questions in detail, and the small group size is more conducive to in-depth discussion during lectures or tours to explore the scenic shores.

-This method of travel also allows an intimate glimpse of a destination as smaller vessels can enter more remote territory than larger ships are able to access.
+Small ships also allow a more intimate experience of a destination, as these vessels can enter more remote territory than larger ships are able to access.
 Instead of looking for wildlife through binoculars from the fifth story deck of a giant cruise ship, observe wildlife in an up-close and personal way.
-A zodiac might take you to a remote fjord where you could see a grizzly bear 50 yards away during your exploration!
-Kayak among whales and other marine life to further the interaction with nature on your Alaska cruise
+During your exploration, zodiacs can take you to remote fjords where you could see a grizzly bear just 50 yards away!
+Kayak among whales and other marine life to further the interaction with nature on your Alaska cruise.

-Direct access to port cities provides good launching points for land exploration.
-Excursions and tours are easily organized onboard and run smoothly straight from the ship.
+Direct access to port cities also provides good launching points for land exploration.
+Excursions and tours are easily organized on board, and run smoothly directly from the ship.
 Getting off of the ship also gives travelers opportunities to meet the local residents and experience a more authentic Alaska.
-Just sit back and relax until your next landing, but keep your eyes peeled for a humpback whale!
+Sit back and relax until your next landing, but keep your eyes peeled for a humpback whale!
 It will give you some time to imagine what your next adventurous experience might behold.

 The cruise operators we work with share our desire to conserve Alaska's natural wonders for generations to come.
 These ships maintain responsible travel practices such as waste reduction, utilization of eco-friendly products on board, and usage of biodegradable amenities for passengers.
 Fuel efficiency is increased by managing engine speed, better itinerary planning, and ship design & construction materials.
 Travelers can be confident these small ship cruise operators are doing all that they can to protect the natural environment and inhabitants of Alaska.